oat-sa/lib-lti1p3-core/doc/service/service-client.md

 ## Features

-You may need to perform [authenticated service calls](https://www.imsglobal.org/spec/security/v1p0#securing_web_services) from your tool to a platform (ex: LTI Advantage Services)
+You may need to perform [authenticated service calls](https://www.imsglobal.org/spec/security/v1p0#securing_web_services) from your registered tool to a platform (ex: LTI Advantage Services)

 To do so, you can use the [ServiceClient](../../src/Service/Client/ServiceClient.php) that permits:
 - to call platform endpoints, returning a [PSR7 response](https://www.php-fig.org/psr/psr-7)